Indexing dedicated SQL pool tables in Azure Synapse Analytics

 These factors can cause a columnstore index to have significantly less than the optimal 1 million rows per row group.
 They can also cause rows to go to the delta row group instead of a compressed row group.

 Memory pressure when index was built

 The number of rows per compressed row group are directly related to the width of the row and the amount of memory available to process the row group.
 When rows are written to columnstore tables under memory pressure, columnstore segment quality may suffer.
-Therefore, the best practice is to give the session which is writing to your columnstore index tables access to as much memory as possible.
-Since there is a trade-off between memory and concurrency, the guidance on the right memory allocation depends on the data in each row of your table, the data warehouse units allocated to your system, and the number of concurrency slots you can give to the session which is writing data to your table.
+Therefore, the best practice is to give the session that is writing to your columnstore index tables access to as much memory as possible.
+Since there is a trade-off between memory and concurrency, the guidance on the right memory allocation depends on the data in each row of your table, the data warehouse units allocated to your system, and the number of concurrency slots you can give to the session that is writing data to your table.